MDCore/mdcore.github.io/_posts/2019-04-08-postmodern-people-management-I.md

 ---
 ### 7
-Don't try forcing someone to grow.
-Let the fields lie fallow.
+Don't force anyone to grow.
+Let the fields lie fallow for the necessary seasons.

 ---
 ### 8